stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Channel pair`

 Allows you to select the pair of channels that will be used to render a visualisation.
 Used by the [Level Meter](#balance--correlation) and the [Oscilloscope](#oscilloscope).

+`Swap channels`

+Enable to swap the interpretation of a channel pair by visualisations that support it e.g. the [Oscilloscope](#oscilloscope) in X/Y mode.

 ---